coin-or/python-mip/docs/quickstart.rst

 The :code:`optimize` method returns the status of the BC search:
-:code:`OPTIMAL` if the search was concluded and the optimal solution was found; :code:`FEASIBLE` if a feasible solution was found but there was no time to prove whether the current solution was optimal or not; :code:`INFEASIBLE` or :code:`INT_INFEASIBLE` if no feasible solution exists for the model;
-:code:`UNBOUNDED` if there are missing constraints or :code:`ERROR` if some error occurred during optimization.
+:code:`OPTIMAL` if the search was concluded and the optimal solution was found; :code:`FEASIBLE` if a feasible solution was found but there was no time to prove whether the current solution was optimal or not; :code:`NO_SOLUTION_FOUND` if in the truncated search no solution was found; :code:`INFEASIBLE` or :code:`INT_INFEASIBLE` if no feasible solution exists for the model; :code:`` :code:`UNBOUNDED` if there are missing constraints or :code:`ERROR` if some error occurred during optimization.
+In the example above, if a feasible solution is available (line 8), variables which have value different from zero are printed.
+Observe also that even when no feasible solution is available the lower bound is available (line 7).